rpastijn/UpgradeTo19cHOL/lab100/content.md

 ![](./images/08-OUI-7of9.png)

-After a while, provided there are no issues during the install, the root.sh script needs to be executed.
+After about 5 minutes, provided there are no issues during the install, the root.sh script needs to be executed.
 If you have entered the password for the root user in the OUI, permission will be asked to execute the scripts:

 ![](./images/09-OUI-Pup-up.png)